RosettaCommons/documentation/application_documentation/design/Remodel.md

 Once the constraint and the blueprint files are tagged correctly, to use them, one simply issue "-enzdes:cstfile [constraint file name]" to use them.

+Non-enzdes style constraints may also be used e.g.:
+-cst_file atompair_angle_dihedrals.cst

  CONSTRAINT FILTER

 When running a build with constraint definition, Remodel automatically uses a constraint filter and only generates decoys that satisfies your constraints, within 10 energy units.
+This value can be changed with a flag (e.g. -cstfilter 100)

-The stringency can be adjusted by changing the weights on the constraint term, for example, in the cstfile defined above:
+The stringency of individual constraints can also be adjusted by changing the weights on the constraint term, for example, in the cstfile defined above:

        CONSTRAINT:: distanceAB:    2.80   0.30 100.00  0